-Third, for an investor to fall within the scope of our definition of "shareholder activism" the activist must make efforts to change a management decision - not merely express a different opinion from management.
-Merely voicing a difference of opinion cost nothing and therefore is a behavior that may be casually engaged in by almost any shareholder.
-Therefore, a shareholder's act of merely disagreeing with management is on its own insufficient to cause a shareholder to fall within our definition of "shareholder activism".

-Without this limitation, studying shareholder activism would devolve into an analysis of merely shareholders informally disagreeing with management.
+Third, for an investor to fall within the scope of our definition of "shareholder activism," the investor must make efforts to change a management decision-not merely express a different opinion from management.
+Merely voicing a difference of opinion costs nothing and is a behavior that may be casually engaged in by almost any shareholder.
+Therefore, a shareholder's act of merely disagreeing with management is insufficient to amount to "shareholder activism."
+Without this limitation, studying shareholder activism would devolve into an analysis of shareholders merely informally disagreeing with management.
 Since voting is an important channel for non-controlling shareholders to exert influence on corporate decisions, voting-related behavior is a focal point of our analysis.
 Such behavior includes: seeking a board seat with or without a formal proxy contest (or with a threat to launch a proxy contest); making shareholder proposals to demand a change in operational, transactional or governance issues or attempting to defeat a management proposal on any of these issues; and a "majority of minority approval" where a negative vote from the minority has significant consequences on the company.
-In all these cases, the behavior must be part of a publicly declared campaign by the activist to oppose management or else it will not meet our threshold for being "shareholder activism".
+In all these cases, the behavior must be part of a publicly declared campaign by the activist to oppose management, or else it will not meet our threshold for being "shareholder activism."

-Minority shareholders may also engage in activism by bringing a lawsuit as part of a publicly declared activist campaign to accomplish such goals as challenging directors' decisions, gaining control of the company, replacing a director, or objecting to a major transaction.81 These shareholder lawsuits often manifest themselves in China as lawsuits seeking injunctive relief to invalidate corporate behavior.
-When such litigation is part of a publicly declared shareholder activism campaign, we consider it to be "shareholder activism".
+Minority shareholders may also engage in activism by bringing a lawsuit as part of a publicly declared activist campaign to accomplish goals such as challenging directors' decisions, gaining control of the company, replacing a director, or objecting to a major transaction.84 These shareholder lawsuits often manifest themselves in China as lawsuits seeking injunctive relief to invalidate corporate behavior.
+When such litigation is part of a publicly declared shareholder activism campaign, we consider it to be "shareholder activism."